MarcooLopez/Genomic-Selection/single_environment.md

 #
 ### 2. Replicates of partitions to obtain standard deviations of predictions
-The code below runs repeated partitions to obtain mean and standard deviations of accuracies for a single model.
+After running the 'data preparation' part, the code below runs repeated partitions to obtain mean and standard deviations of accuracies for all models.
 All the models will be run using 'BGLR' package.

 ```
 # Models